Skip to main content

 You can customize the appearance and behavior of the embedded tool by adding query parameters to the <iframe> source URL.Here is a list of available parameters:

-• jwt (string): A short-lived JSON Web Token obtained from the /tools/{tool_id}/embed-info endpoint.
-This is the recommended method for client-side authentication.
+• jwt (string): A short-lived JSON Web Token.
+Use the one from /tools/{tool_id}/embed-info (optionally with external_user_id for isolation).

 • apiKey (string): Your UBIK API key.
 This can be used for authentication instead of a JWT, but it is less secure for client-side applications as it may expose your secret key.